 The field of optometry changes quickly, and more patients are now able to enjoy the flexibility of wearing contact lenses to correct their vision than ever before.

 Contact lenses come in several “types” that doctors like to call modalities.
 Nearly any prescription or eye shape can be fit in one contact lens modality or another.

-- Rigid gas permeable (RGP or GP) contact lenses are an option that often provide sharpest vision for eyes that have high levels of astigmatism or unique eye shapes due to eye diseases like keratoconus.
+- Rigid gas permeable (RGP or GP) contact lenses are an option that often provides the sharpest vision for eyes that have high levels of astigmatism or unique eye shapes due to eye diseases like keratoconus.

 - Multifocal contact lenses can come in either soft or rigid materials, and offer specific visual benefits that other contact lenses may not.
 For example, Bifocal contact lenses are an option to correct vision issues that develop with age (presbyopia).
 So is monovision, which is a special technique where one eye corrects for distance vision and the other eye corrects for near vision.

 - Cosmetic contact lenses are a form of soft contact lenses that allows you to change eye color.
 Occasionally, you can find cosmetic contact lenses for sale illegally without a prescription.
 Without the important step in fitting your eye with an appropriate cosmetic contact lens, you may compromise your eye health significantly and may even cause damage that limits your vision indefinitely.